 On my way to the hill slope in the early morning, I had the first glance of Dongoria women descending with their farm produces to sale in the market, jack fruits, banana, turmeric, tamarind, roots and tubers being the key items.
 Soon the market activity became intense with hundreds of Dongoria men and women either walking or in public vehicles descending from the hills, traders from the plain and a couple of foreign tourists.
 There were separate sections for different items, such as dry fish, poultry, forest produces, brooms, cloths and fabric, grocery, sheep/goat and many more.
 If you are a student of archaeology your mind would start twinkling as if you are back in time to thousands of years to the era of the emergence of early civilization.

 The market lasted for a mere three hours as it was approaching the summer season.
 By 10 AM, the Dongorias gathered in groups to ascent back the hills, some also got into public vehicles that hop between the Dongoria villages in the hills and Chatikona village in the plain.

 Being an Odia, I was fortunate to go up the hills and witness myself the Dongoria way of life.
 If you are an outsider you need special permission for the entry.

 The top of a hill is covered with timber species or grass and is the abode of Lada Penu, the Mountain God.
-Although there are tree species in the Penu Basa, they are not fell excepting when wood is needed for festivals or house construction.
+Although there are trees in the Penu Basa, they are not fell excepting when the wood is needed for festivals or house construction.